paulwizviz/go-web/README.md

 # Overview

-This a template to help you creating a native macOS, Linux, Windows and/or Container app powered by a combination of Web UI frameworks (ReactJS, Vue, etc) and Go framework.
+This a template to help you scaffold a project to create macOS, Linux and Windows native app or Docker base app that combine Web UI framework (e.g. ReactJS, Vue, etc) in a single package.

-This project is **NOT** a Go module or library where you would `go get` packages fore inclusion into your project.
-You will need to create a scaffold to use it.
-The scafold is presented in a way to help you extend, modify or create new features.
+This project is **NOT** a Go module or library where you would `go get` packages for inclusion into your project.

-There is a sample app is primarily to demonstrates steps involve in building a functional apps.
-The sample app does **NOT** represent any specific use case but you can use it as a basis to build a fully functional production release or deployment.
-Or you can replace the sample app with equivalent implementation and project configurations.
+The scaffold generated from this template includes a sample app.
+The app is intended to demonstrates steps involve in building functional apps.
+The sample app does **NOT** represent any specific use case but you can extend it into a fully functional production release or deployment.
+You may also elect to replace the sample app with one configured to work within the context of the scaffold.

 ## How do I scaffold a project from this template?

-Click on the template button and follow the instructions from Github.
+At the top this page, you should see a green coloured button named `Use this template`.
+Click on the button and follow the instructions from Github.

 ## What do I get out-of-the-box when I create a scaffold?

 You'll get the following:

-1. An example ReactJS frontend that you can extend or use it to learn concept and then replace with other equivalent framework such as Vue.

-2. An environment to support both Web and Go development.
+1. A ReactJS sub-project

+2. Go codes to manage app configuration, startup sequence and network operations

+3. Go implementation of a webserver and RESTful server

-3. Build scripts -- Docker based -- to create native (macOS, Linux and Windows) app or container based app.
+4. Build scripts -- Docker based -- to create native (macOS, Linux and Windows) app or Docker image app.

-4. The underlying codes are based on Go modules (i.e. Go11+).
+5. A locally deployable development environment

 ## Prerequisite